egison/egison-ruby/README.md

 I learned how to extend Ruby and how to write a gem from the code of [the pattern-match gem](https://github.com/k-tsj/pattern-match) by Kazuki Tsujimoto.
 I designed syntax of pattern-matching to go with that gem.
 I cannot write this library without that gem, since I am a beginner of meta programming in Ruby.
-You can read the full license text [here](https://github.com/egisatoshi/egison-ruby/blob/master/LICENSE).
+The full license text is [here](https://github.com/egisatoshi/egison-ruby/blob/master/LICENSE).